Movies You Didn't Know Were Remakes

 Endless Love

 To celebrate Valentine's Day in 2014, director Shana Feste unleashed young love on moviegoers everywhere with this adaptation of Scott Spencer's 1979 novel.
 The movie starred Gabriella Wilde and Alex Pettyfer as Jade and David, the pretty things who wrap themselves up in each other, much to Jade's father's chagrin.
-The film was definitely targeted at a younger generation who grew up with shows like "Gossip Girl," as it was co-written by former show scribe Joshua Safran and produced by the series' executive producer Josh Schwartz.
+The film was definitely targeted at a younger generation who grew up with shows like "Gossip Girl," as it was co-written by former show scribe Joshua Safran and produced by the series' executive producer, Josh Schwartz.

-In other words, it's understandable if viewers didn't catch on that the widely panned movie is technically a remake of the 1981 movie starring Brooke Shields and Martin Hewitt.
+In other words, it's understandable if viewers didn't catch on that the widely panned movie was technically a remake of the 1981 film starring Brooke Shields and Martin Hewitt.
 That film was also based on Spencer's novel, but its plot turns were much different than the updated version.
 Still, the 1981 movie deserves a place in the pop culture vault.
-It isn't beloved by audiences or anything, but the movie does feature the film debuts of Ian Ziering and Tom Cruise, plus it helped to popularize the "Endless Love" collaboration between Diana Ross and Lionel Richie, aka the prom anthem that topped Billboard charts.
+It isn't beloved by audiences or anything, but the movie does feature the film debuts of Ian Ziering and Tom Cruise, plus it helped to popularize the "Endless Love" collaboration between Diana Ross and Lionel Richie, aka the prom anthem that topped the Billboard charts.

 Poseidon